AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • $3,000 in personal injury protection (PIP) limit per person and per accident1

 While you’ll save more on car insurance by choosing minimum coverage, it’s best to opt for full coverage.
-In the event of an accident, a full coverage policy will prevent steep out-of-pocket costs.
+In the event of an accident, a full coverage policy limits steep out-of-pocket costs.

 Fault Law in Utah

-Utah is a no-fault state, which means that regardless of who is at fault, drivers seek the first $3,000 in medical expenses from their own insurance provider.
+Utah is a no-fault state, which means that regardless of who is at fault, drivers typically seek the first $3,000 in medical expenses from their own insurance provider.
 Other costs covered under PIP include lost wages, household services, and disability costs.
-While each driver is responsible for their own medical expenses, the responsible party must cover the costs of the injured party’s property expenses (including their own).
+While each driver is responsible for their own medical expenses up to the PIP limit, the responsible party must cover the costs of the injured party’s property expenses (including their own).

 SR-22s

 Utah primarily requires SR-22 forms for people who have driven without insurance.
 You might also need one after a serious violation, like a DUI or hit-and-run.
-An SR-22 form provides proof that a driver holds Utah’s minimum insurance requirements.
+An SR-22 form is not insurance itself, but a certificate filed by your insurer that provides proof that a driver holds Utah’s minimum insurance requirements.

 Recap

-As a no-fault state, Utah has auto insurance rates on the higher end.
-However, you can get the best prices on your policy if you shop around and maintain a good driving record.
+As a no-fault state, Utah has auto insurance rates that can be higher than states without mandatory PIP requirements.
+Drivers with a clean record can find competitive rates, especially if they compare quotes from carriers like GEICO, USAA, and Nationwide.
 Even if certain factors (like credit score or driving history) cause your premium to cost more, you can still find ways to pay less for insurance by researching and comparing quotes.
 When comparing rates, make sure you’re selecting the same coverages and liability limits; that way you’re comparing apples to apples.
 Check out our top auto insurance picks in Utah.

 Methodology